 Find out more here.
 Your digestion is super important to ensure you’re getting the nutrients from all your foods.
 Other things that support optimum digestion are probiotics and prebiotics – that Indian diet always uses a live yoghurt.

-As on OMS we aren’t using dairy, substitute with regular helpings of live sauerkraut or kim chi, or take regular probiotics.
+As on the Overcoming MS Program we aren’t using dairy, substitute with regular helpings of live sauerkraut or kim chi, or take regular probiotics.
 Your plant based whole food diet should provide plenty of prebiotics – food for the probiotics!
 If you’ve had serious disruption to your gut, for instance, taking many courses, or long term antibiotics at any point in your life, then you may want to check that you don’t have candida (yeast) overgrowth, and if so choose your probiotics accordingly.

 See www.candidasupport.org.
 Ensuring that you don’t have an individual problem or intolerance to certain foodstuffs, ( food testing again) and Having sufficient stomach acid – relaxing over your food, chewing it well, and if necessary and appropriate, taking supplements of HCL or HCI (both names for hydrochloric acid, which is one of the ‘active ingredients’ in stomach acid that breaks down our food and digestive enzymes.